-At year-end, two special revenue funds had remaining fund balances of \$654 which were classified as restricted.
+At year-end, three special revenue funds had remaining fund balances of \$688 which were classified as restricted.
 Usually, the fund balances of the special revenue funds are cleared out at year-end to comply with the administration and accounting policies of the grantor agencies that have awarded the Council certain grants.
 However, there are exceptions to these policies as described in the next paragraph.

-The Council has \$432 of utility assistance contributions and \$222 of Emergency Food and Shelter Program Fund contributions unspent as of year-end.
-The donors restrict these contributions for specific purposes.
+The Council has \$465 of utility assistance contributions, Emergency Food and Shelter Program contributions, and \$4 of Title III E funds, unspent as of restrict these contributions year-end.
+The donors specific purposes.
 Accordingly, management separately accounts for them in a special revenue fund to ensure accountability.
 Utility assistance fund balances are common amongst council on aging entities.
 Utility assistance is a supportive service rendered under the Council's Title III B program.
 Rather than commingle the accounting of the receipts and disbursements of the utility assistance within the Title III B fund, GOEA prefers that councils on aging use a separate fund that can facilitate the monitoring of the Title III B activity separately from the utility assistance activities.